 Study skills are about:

-- stucturing your time so that the amount of work is steady and doesn't have big fluctuations.
+- structuring your time so that the amount of work is steady

 - taking notes and practicing memory techniques.